cosmasquantum/Getting_and_Cleaning-_Data_Project/CodeBook.md

 ===========================================================================================

 The 'TidyData' is a data frame containing 10,229 observations (rows) of 81 variables (columns).
 From the 81 those variables, the two first do not correspond to features.
 The first column describes the activity (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYIN) related to each observation.
 The second column identifies the subject that took part in each observation.
-The rest 79 variables correspond to the average values mean() and standard deviation std() of all the following variables:
+The rest 79 variables correspond to the average values 'mean()' (including also 'meanFrec()') and standard deviation 'std()' of all the following variables:

     tBodyAcc-XYZ
     tGravityAcc-XYZ